DIFI-Consortium/DIFI-Certification/README.md

 or for UDP,
 `python certify_source.py --udp-port 50003`

+Use `python certify_source.py --help` to see all available arguments

+You can supply arguments via command line, or as a yaml file, eg `python certify_source.py --config certify_source_example_config.yml`

 One option is to use the gr-difi example `pn11_over_difi_tx.grc` to test the UDP mode.

 #### Certify Sink (Generate DIFI)